Table of Contents

 6. Business Essentials in the Global Economy

 No organization operates in isolation.
 Global markets, international supply chains, cross-border competition, and geopolitical developments influence even domestic businesses.
-Business Essentials now include awareness of global economic patterns, currency fluctuations, trade policies, and political risks.
+In the current time, Business Essentials include awareness of global economic patterns, currency fluctuations, trade policies, and political risks.
 Leaders who understand these external forces make better decisions about sourcing, pricing, expansion, and risk management.
+The global economy creates both opportunities and challenges.
+Companies can access larger markets, lower-cost suppliers, and diverse talent pools.
+However, global engagement also introduces complexity around different regulations, cultural expectations, and business practices.
+Organizations face currency risk, supply chain disruptions, and political uncertainty.

 Business Essentials help leaders manage global complexity.
 Understanding trade agreements informs sourcing decisions.
 Monitoring geopolitical developments helps anticipate supply chain risks.
 Analyzing currency trends influences pricing strategies.
 Building relationships across cultures enables effective partnerships.
 Companies that develop these capabilities compete more effectively than those focused narrowly on domestic markets.